lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 All delegates should please attend one of these identical sessions.
 One of them will be recorded and made available.

-**Purpose:**
+**Contents of the Kick-Off Info Sessions:**

 * set expectations regarding the DC2 data set and the RSP's tools
-* alert DP0 delegates to potential hazards with the shared-risk RSP in development
+* alert delegates to potential hazards with the shared-risk RSP in development
 * instructions for obtaining and managing accounts in the RSP and Community Forum
 * expectations and guidelines for participating in DP0
 * an overview of all the resources available to delegates, and how to get support